jupyter-book/mystmd/packages/mystjs/README.md

 ### `npm run build`

-Builds the library, including compiling the typescript and bundling/minification to create `index.umd.min.js`.
+Builds the library, including compiling the typescript and bundling/minification to create `index.cjs.js`.
+Which can be helpful for tooling (e.g. `jest`) that can struggle with esm modules.
-This outputs to the `dist` folder, and also includes all type definitions (`*.d.ts`).
+This outputs to the `dist` folder, and also includes all type definitions (`*.d.ts`) in the types folder.

 ### `npm run test`